vinceskahan/weatherflow-udp-listener/README.md

 ---
 ---

-<a name="#mosquitto_primer"></a>
+<a name="#Mosquitto-MQTT-client-primer"></a>
 ## Mosquitto MQTT client primer

-While documenting mosquitto-mqtt, or any other MQTT client/broker, is out of scope for this document in the general sense, the following are some examples of how you might do so using mosquitto-mqtt assuming you have published topics to MQTT using the --listener option to this listener.
+While documenting mosquitto-mqtt, or any other MQTT client/broker, is out of scope for this document in the general sense, the following are some examples of how you might do so using mosquitto-mqtt assuming you have published topics to MQTT using the --mqtt option to this listener.

 ##### WeatherFlow MQTT topics (non-weewx format)